 About surgical education and training

-Surgical education and the training of medical students, residents, fellows and physicians in practice is an integral piece of our division’s academic endeavors.
+The education and training of future surgeons is an integral piece of our division’s academic endeavors.
 We strive to cultivate individuals with a passion for surgery, through one on one teaching opportunities, educational course series options and hands-on instruction in clinical and laboratory settings.

 General Surgery Residency Program

-The division offers a general surgery training program that includes five years of clinical training and one year of research or other advanced training, such as a critical care fellowship.
+The division offers a general surgery training program that includes five years of clinical training and one (or more) years of professional development time which can be devoted to research, participation in an advanced degree program, and/or the attainment of an advanced certification (such as critical care).

 Master of Medical Science Program